 America is home to countless back roads, side roads, and country roads… scenic routes, historic routes, and tourist routes… National Byways and Historic Highways…. and more road trip possibilities than any one person could complete in a lifetime.
 Hosting Take Back Roads since 2013 has inspired me to explore a great deal of back roads on local, regional, and long distance road trips.
 In that time, I’ve learned one major fact about exploring back roads: the more of them that I experience, the deeper my appreciation becomes for just how many more there are to see!

 States are split between East and West of the Mississippi River, and then organized alphabetically.
-There are links below to jump to different points in the post.
+There are links to navigate the post.
 As you will see, while a couple states have two submissions and a few states have no submission yet, the vast majority have a single submission.

 Looking for a great playlist to listen to while ON your road trip?

-We are still missing five states: Alabama, Idaho, Indiana, Missouri, and Rhode Island.
+We are still missing THREE states: Indiana, Missouri, and Rhode Island.
 If you can provide us a back road in any of those states, please email me!

 The Best Back Road by State: East of the Mississippi